thewarpaint/eduardogarcia.xyz/_posts/2019-06-05-hacker-news-comments.md

 <a class="togg" onclick="return toggle(event, 20108944)">[-]</a>
 ```

-and this is the definition of `toggle`:
+and this is the definition of `toggle` and the rest of the relevant functions:

 ```js
 function toggle (ev, id) {